Why Did I Get My Period Again Just A Week Later? | Clear Cycle Clues

 Both conditions can:

-• Irritate Uterus: Causing abnormal shedding.
+• Irritate the uterus: Causing abnormal shedding.

-• Create Spotting: Between regular cycles.
+• Create spotting: Between regular cycles.

-• Affect Menstrual Flow: Leading to heavier or prolonged bleeding episodes.
+• Affect menstrual flow: Leading to heavier or prolonged bleeding episodes.

-• Cause Pain: Accompanying abnormal bleeding with cramps or discomfort.
+• Cause pain: Accompanying abnormal bleeding with cramps or discomfort.

 Pregnancy-Related Causes for Unexpected Bleeding Episodes